FOXy2K Contents

 Be sure to make the "m" lower case.

-To change the foreground colour you need to change the number 32 to the
+To change the foreground colour you need to change the number 32 to the number which represents the colour you want.
+The codes are:

 So for magenta text use: